jeaninemjordan/UFOs/README.md

 ![](static/images/sightingsbutton.jpg)

 Search bars are provided, filled with sample data, that display the parameter options the user can choose from while conducting a search.
+Below is a screenshot of the webpage without any search parameters entered.

 ![](static/images/unfiltereddata.jpg)